YakinRubaiat/Report-on-Pima-indian-diabetes-data-set/index.md

 ```

 Pima indian dataset is very small, 768 total example.
 If we delete any training data the model can be end up with high biased.
 So we can’t take option one.Different person has the different level of insulin level.
 If we transfer the high number of data with most likely value, we maybe end up with high variance problem.
-So, our best option is number two.
+So,best option is number two.

-There is a useful library called "Pandas" that we can use for our purpose.
+There is a useful library called "Pandas" that can use for this purpose.
 First, we replace the missing data with "np.NaN" with "replace" method.
 After that, we use "fillna" method to replace them with their mean value.
 The source code will be something like that,

                             dataset.fillna(dataset.mean(), inplace=True)

 ### 4.1.2.
 Feature selection

-There are many feature that can not affect the model.If we use this kind of feature for training the model then it’s just add up the computational power.
+There are many feature that can not affect the model.By using this kind of feature for training the model then it’s just add up the computational power.
             <center> <img src="Picture/01.png" alt="hi" align="middle" class="inline"/> </center>

           Figure: “Skin Thickness” graph for pima indian dataset.
 Here X-axis contain skin